Balancing Inventory: Making Friends With Retail Clearance Sales

 To move clearance markdowns fast, make sure you ID the discount based on the original price.
 Remember when shoppers approach these types of unsold merchandise, they are only thinking about their savings off the original price; not how much they are going to spend.

 Here’s my rule of thumb for clearing out old merchandise:

 1. Start your clearance with clearance sale signs at 30% off marked prices for one week.
 Alert customers via social media or email about the great bargain on their favorite brands and note that selections are limited. that helps them get off the couch and come to visit and see your deals.

 2. The following week, markdown whatever merchandise is left at 60% off for another week.
 Again alert your social media followers - maybe even with a paid Facebook ad for one great deal after another .

 3. After another week, donate it to charity or if you have to - write it off as a loss and throw it out.
 Do not let it stay in your store or backroom.

 Once you have aggressively cleared out your laggards, do a physical inventory (see how here) so you have an accurate picture of new product you need to buy at trade shows.

 Nothing feels better than getting rid of old baggage.
-Putting old merchandise on clearance makes it possible to buy fresh inventory and a fresh start for your store.
-To learn more about clearing out old merchandise, download my list.
+Putting old clearance items on sale makes it possible to buy fresh inventory and a fresh start for your store.
+To learn more about clearing out old SKUs, download my list.